Fermented cabbage in brine beside a jar of pickled onions

 By Carl Williams (Author Carl) – author of step-by-step books on pickling, fermentation and preserving.
 UK measurements, simple science and clear safety guidance for real home kitchens.

 People often use the words interchangeably—but they’re not the same.
-This guide walks through the plain-English differences so you know which method to choose for flavour, texture, storage and gut-friendly ferments.
+This guide explains the differences so you can choose the right method for flavour, texture and storage.

-Fermentation is when microbes (like lactic acid bacteria) convert the natural sugars in food into acids over time, so the food self-acidifies.
+Fermentation is when microbes (typically lactic acid bacteria) convert sugars in food into acid over time, so the food self-acidifies.
 Pickling is when you put food straight into an acidic liquid—usually vinegar—so it’s sour from day one.
-Fermented veg rely on salt, time and microbes; pickles rely on a correctly made vinegar brine.
+Fermented veg rely on salt + time; pickles rely on a correctly made vinegar brine.

 Free Fermentation Safety Checklist

-If you’re fermenting vegetables, not just vinegar pickling, get my Fermentation Safety Checklist (PDF) and avoid common beginner mistakes with salt, brine and surface issues.
+If you’re fermenting vegetables (not just vinegar pickling), get my Fermentation Safety Checklist (PDF) and avoid the most common beginner mistakes with salt, brine and surface issues.

 Definitions (short and sharp)

-Fermentation is when microbes convert natural sugars into acids, gases and other compounds so the food changes gradually over days or weeks.
-With veg ferments, lactic acid bacteria produce lactic acid, which sours and preserves the food.
+Fermentation is when microbes convert natural sugars into acids and other compounds so food changes gradually over days or weeks.
+For vegetable ferments, lactic acid bacteria produce lactic acid, which sours and preserves the food.

-Pickling is when you place food in a pre-made acidic liquid—normally vinegar with water, salt and sometimes sugar and spices—so the acidity is there from the start.
+Pickling is when you place food into a pre-made acidic liquid—normally vinegar mixed with water, salt, and sometimes sugar and spices—so the acidity is present from the start.

 Method at a glance